Bluto's

 Greek restaurant in Portland, Oregon, U.S.

 Bluto's is a Greek restaurant in the Portland metropolitan area, in the United States.
-The original restaurant is in Portland and an outpost operates at Cedar Hills Crossing in Beaverton.
+The original restaurant is in Portland and an outpost operates in downtown Beaverton.

 Description

 Named after John Belushi's character in the 1978 comedy film Animal House, Bluto's is a Greek restaurant with two locations in the Portland metropolitan area.
 In Portland, the business operates on Belmont Street in southeast Portland's Sunnyside neighborhood.
 A second location operates in Beaverton.

 Menu

 The menu includes souvlaki, spinach lentil soup, salads (including a citrus and chicory variety), hummus, pita, and soft serve yogurt (chocolate or vanilla).
 Sides includes spanakopita hand pies and braised beans.
+Greek-themed toppings like halvah and honey are available for the ice cream.

 History

 Established in early 2022, Bluto's operates in the space that previously housed the Japanese restaurant Tonari.
 The restaurant was established by Rick Gencarelli (Grassa, Lardo) and the ChefStable restaurant group.

 A second location operates at Cedar Hills Crossing in Beaverton.
+It opened in the space that previously housed Afuri.

+The restaurant participated in Portland's Dumpling Week in 2026.